For 2019/20 entry there will be 25 Chancellor’s international awards available to most outstanding international Ph.D. applicants.

 The University of Warwick is committed to being able to ensure as many academically outstanding students as possible from around the world are able to study here.

-The University of Warwick is a public research university in Coventry, England.
+Why at The University of Warwick?
+The university is a public research university in Coventry, England.
 It was founded in 1965 as part of a government initiative to expand access to higher education.

 - Students currently enrolled on a PhD or MPhil/PhD at the University of Warwick may apply in their first year of registration only;

 - Applicants must expect to be ‘overseas’ students for fees purposes, but there is no other nationality criteria;

 - Applicants may be from any discipline at Warwick.